 Sorin juggled cross stick boomerangs in his act, which were a great hit with audiences.
 He would throw the large wooden props out over the heads of the audience, barely missing the tops of their heads.
 He would even run into the aisles of the theater, still delighting the crowd with his near misses.
 He could make a boomerang circle over the audience and then circle himself a second time on stage before catching it.
 He would often keep two going while holding a third boomerang and using it as a backstop to help catch the ones returning.
 Sorin would also don a special skullcap and catch a tossed boomerang on his head as it continued to spin on a peg located at the boomerang’s center.

 Sorin Munteanu performed in many of the top circuses, casinos, and cruise ships around the world.
+He even won a prize at the International Circus Festival in Monte Carlo.
 In 1995, he was performing in Las Vegas when he noticed a marquee in front of the Hacienda Hotel advertising that they were hosting the IJA Convention.
 Sorin stopped by, walked around the gym for 20 minutes, and then left without really talking to anyone, as he didn’t see anyone he knew.

 Sorin passed away in June 2012 after a long battle with cancer.
 The following three videos show his impressive skills and great stage charisma.